30 Funny Jokes for the Holidays

 Late for a seminar and unable to find parking, I pulled into a spot behind a church.
 It was only after I’d gotten out of the car that I spotted this sign: “No parking.
 Forgiveness is our business, but don’t make it harder than it already is.”

-These are the 70 Most LOL-Worthy Jokes in Reader’s Digest History!
+These are the 100 funniest jokes in Reader’s Digest history!

 12. Waiting for Christmas